 - If you want to thicken your soup, gram flour would be a great idea.
 Stir a little finely ground gram flour in the soup.
 It absorbs the liquids without clumping and adds a buttery flavor to the soup.

 - The flour works fantastically well on vegetable fritters.
 It makes a great coating for deep-fried vegetable fritters.
 All you have to do is whisk it with some salt and enough water to make a thin batter.
 Dip in your veggies into this batter and fry until they turn golden.

-Any Chickpea Flour Recipes?
+Any Gram Flour/Chickpeas Flour Recipes?

-1. Italian Chickpea Bread
+1. Italian Chickpea Flour Bread

 What You Need

-- 1 cup of chickpea flour
+- 1 cup of gram flour

 - 1 cup of water